crate/crate-tutorials/docs/containers/kubernetes/kubernetes-operator.rst

 Run CrateDB
 ===========

-A minimal custom resource for a 3 node CrateDB cluster may look like this:
+A minimal custom resource for a three-node CrateDB cluster may look like this:

 ``dev-cluster.yaml``: